 If a particular course requires consent, a student must obtain that consent before adding the course.

 Students may drop courses before the end of the tenth day of classes.
-After the tenth day of classes and through the ninth week a student may drop one course for any reason with permission from the student’s advisor.
-No student is permitted to drop a course after the ninth week of classes or to drop more than one course after the first ten days of classes unless on the recommendation of the advisor, an exception is made by the dean or designee of the school or college in which the student is enrolled.
+When a student drops a course during the first two weeks of classes, the Registrar does not place the course on the student’s record.
+After the tenth day of classes and through the eleventh week a student may drop one course for any reason with permission from the student’s advisor.
+When a student drops a course after the second week, the Registrar places the course on the student’s record with a ‘W’ (for withdrawal).
+No student is permitted to drop a course after the eleventh week of classes or to drop more than one course after the first ten days of classes unless on the recommendation of the advisor, an exception is made by the dean or designee of the school or college in which the student is enrolled.
 Exceptions are made only for extenuating circumstances beyond the student’s control.
-Poor academic performance is not considered a sufficient reason for dropping a course after the ninth week.
-Any course dropped after the first ten days of classes will receive a “W” on the transcript.
+Poor academic performance is not considered a sufficient reason for dropping a course after the eleventh week.
 Exceptions to transcript notations can be made only by the Provost or designee.

 A student who withdraws from a full-year course at the close of the first semester shall receive credit for the work of the first semester if the student has passed the course, unless it is announced in the catalog that the course must be taken in its entirety, in which case the credit shall be withheld until the course is completed.